sk-Prime/Pycker/README.md

 Look at the image and match the numbers
 1.	the ‘color view’ frame will update with color name, if the color’s hex value exists in database  (dict)
 2. It is the view of main color, either inputted manually or picked by “Pick Color” button. **Right mouse click** will copy       hex color value to clipboard.
-3. Analogous colors of main color
+3. Analogous colors of main color. clicking any of this four colors will send it to the center, main color view.
-4. 137 degree rotation in HSL color space
+4. 137 degree rotation in HSL color space. clicking any of this four colors will send it to the center, main color view.
-5. Monochrome colors of main color
+5. Monochrome colors of main color. clicking any of this four colors will send it to the center, main color view.
-6. Triad color of main color
+6. Triad color of main color. clicking any of this four colors will send it to the center, main color view.
 7. To pick color from window press “Pick Color” button, it will activate mouse tracking, to release tracking press **left mouse button.**
 8. RGB color entry box.
 You can type your own RGB value, then press **Enter key** to activate.
 For example: insert 255, 99, 71 then press enter.
 The color view will update with that particular color known as tomato color.
 You can type **random** then press enter to get randomly generated color.
 **Left mouse click** on this entry will change Slider mode to RGB. **Right click** will copy the code to clipboard.